 In the mid-1850s Jefferson Davis, a dynamic and capable Secretary of War, began planning a number of trial evaluations with the purpose of determining the most efficient and practical equipment for its mounted troops through the use of large scale field testing.
 As the pace of westward expansion accelerated, the need for increased military presence strained an already small and widely dispersed mounted force.
 Two additional mounted regiments were approved, the 1st and 2nd Cavalry Regiments.

 The fifth squadron (two companies) of each regiment were to be the test beds for many of these equipments and weapons.
-Equipment was acquired in sufficient numbers to allow two to three cavalry squadrons – about 250 to 300 troopers – to subject each pattern to the most rigorous conditions that early frontier service had to offer.
+Equipment was acquired in sufficient numbers to allow the 250 to 300 troopers in each squadron to subject a pattern to the most rigorous conditions that early frontier service had to offer.
 That's how it was envisioned, although in reality it was much less organized.

 Throughout this series of articles we will look at the many variations of the McClellan military saddle, it’s continuing evolution in response to hard military service.
 Used throughout the world, the McClellan is one of the most popular and enduring military saddle designs ever created.